TEMPro (Trip End Model Presentation Program)

-The National Trip End Model (NTEM) forecasts and the TEMPro (Trip End Model Presentation Program) software are used for transport planning purposes.
-The forecasts include:
+The National Trip End Model (NTEM) forecasts and the TEMPro (Trip End Model Presentation Program) software are used for transport modelling and planning purposes.

 - households by car ownership